resource0x/concert0x/README.md

 ## Legal

 You can use the source code in any way you want, all components are MIT-licensed.
-But if you use the app (as opposed to staring into source code), and you do it for commercial purposes (e.g. for personal enrichment) then please find a way to contribute to the project.
+But if you use the app (as opposed to staring into source code), then please find a way to contribute to the project.

 ## Acknowledgements